IDS6145-Fall2019/assignment1-anecaise/README.md

 * Visualize the raw data - visualize a few critical aspects of the data to better describe what it is, what it is showing, and why its useful to your system.
 * Calculate and plot some summary statistics that better describe the data.

+One dataset that will help  to build a framework for this simulation is the WMATA ridership data set ([*found here*](Data/).
+This data set contains the historical daily average ridership for each metro station in the DC metro system in the month of May.
+This data fits into the current simulation by providing real world data that we can use to feed our model as inputs.
+For example, this simulation requires some estimate of the number of riders per hour that a metro station experiences.

+After a calculating descriptive statistics, it was found that the average ridership for all stations in WMATA was ~6883 (SD = 5586) in 2018.
+This number as remained relatively stable compared to the 2017 average (mean = 6814) and the 2016 average (mean = 7119).
+Descriptive statistics can be found [*here*](Data/)

+From these data, we see that ridership is stable year over year, but varies greatly station from station.
+The busiest stations can approach 30,000 average riders.
+For the current stimulation, it would make sense to model our system after the busiest WMATA stops.

 (Add your plots and visualization here)
 (Put your data into the data directory)